jgph91/Average-victim-of-shark-attacks-WW/README.md

 ## Sources

-The database used for this report its from kaggle "Global Shark Attack Incidents" (https://www.kaggle.com/teajay/global-shark-attacks/version/1), also it's included in the 'input' folder.
+The database used for this report its from kaggle <a href="https://www.kaggle.com/teajay/global-shark-attacks/version/1">"Global Shark Attack Incidents"</a>, also it's included in the input folder.

 ## Hypothesis